Skip to content

 E-mail: stellapierides (at) gmail (dot) com

-Stella Pierides is a British poet of Greek descent.
-Interweaving the past with the present, her work highlights the intersections of cultural, social and psychological layers, which underpin the day-to-day moments of our lives.
-Her work has been translated into several other languages and anthologized.
+Stella Pierides is a British poet and artist of Greek descent.
+Interweaving the past with the present, her work highlights the cultural, social, and psychological layers of our lives.
+Her work has been translated into several languages and anthologized.
 Poems appeared in Blue Fifth Review, Blithe Spirit, Bones, Califragile, Chrysanthemum, Coast, Contemporary Haibun Online, Frogpond, Haibun Today, Hedgerow, KYSO Flash, Modern Haiku, Open: Journal of Arts and Letters, Presence, Right Hand Pointing, Unbroken Journal, and elsewhere.
 Four of her felting haiga appeared in the debut issue of MacQueen’s Quinterly.

 Awards and Other Honors:

 Stella has received two Haiku Society of America Merit Book awards for her books Of This World (Red Moon Press, 2017 - 48 haibun) and In the Garden of Absence (Fruit Dove Press, 2012 - haiku).
+She was Featured Writer in Contemporary Haibun Online (20.2) 2024.
 Honorable Mention in the Mt.
 Fuji Tanka Grand Prix contest 2018, First prize in the contest Sharpening the Green Pencil, 2017.
-Her poems have been included in A New Resonance 10: Emerging Voices in English-Language Haiku (Red Moon Press, 2017) and in the Red Moon Anthology Dust Devils (2017); included in Haiku 2014 (Modern Haiku Press); included in the European Top 100 most creative haiku authors for six consecutive years (2012-2017); honorable mention, Haiku Invitational, International Sakura Awards 2015; third Prize in the 19th International Kusamakura Haiku Competition, 2014; included in With Cherries on Top: 31 Flavors of NaHaiWriMo, 2012; runner-up The Haiku Calendar competition 2012 (Snapshot Press); included in the Take Five: Best Contemporary Tanka, Vol. 4; work selected for the Capoliveri Anthology (2011); honorable mention, 15th Mainichi Contest (2011).
+Her poems have been included in A New Resonance 10: Emerging Voices in English-Language Haiku (Red Moon Press, 2017) and in the Red Moon Anthology Dust Devils (2017); included in Haiku 2014 (Modern Haiku Press); included in the European Top 100 most creative haiku authors for six consecutive years (2012-2017) and in 2021; honorable mention, Haiku Invitational, International Sakura Awards 2015; third Prize in the 19th International Kusamakura Haiku Competition, 2014; included in With Cherries on Top: 31 Flavors of NaHaiWriMo, 2012; runner-up The Haiku Calendar competition 2012 (Snapshot Press); included in the Take Five: Best Contemporary Tanka, Vol. 4; work selected for the Capoliveri Anthology (2011); honorable mention, 15th Mainichi Contest (2011).

 Books Published: